Alternate Title: ‘Cry, Little Cistern (from The Lost Bogs official soundtrack album)’

 - Stamford Park, Stamford Street: closed 1990s, they were near the Stamford Street and Mellor Street entrance.
 Toilets still remain, partially buried with entrances blocked by stone wall.

 - Armentieres Square: another, albeit high profile victim of the ConDems’ spending cuts.
 Closing in May 2013, they were opened in the early 1980s, backing onto the former façade of the Grand Theatre.
-Probably as a replacement for the…
+The excellent Florence and Amelias shop stands on its site.
+The lavatories were probably built as a replacement for the…

 - Victoria Market toilets, a set of underground Ladies and Gents toilets accessed from the wings of Victoria Market’s forecourt.